-It’s recommended that you check your water for arsenic every three years, even though your well doesn’t legally have to meet any water quality standards – testing is for the sake of your own health alone.
+It’s recommended that you check your water for arsenic every three years, or even more often, even though your well doesn’t legally have to meet any water quality standards.
+The testing is for the sake of you and your family’s health.

 The most thorough, preferred testing option is to use a private laboratory or public health service, preferably one that’s state-certified, to carry out a specific well water test.